 Regular energy intake from food is essential for life.
-We need it for various processes, which include mainly maintaining the basic bodily functions necessary for life, muscle growth, and the functioning of individual organs.
+We need it for various processes, which include mainly maintaining the basic bodily functions necessary for life, muscle growth, or the functioning of individual organs.
 However, daily energy consumption varies greatly from person to person.
-This is caused by factors such as age, gender, height, body weight, but also, for example, lifestyle and work intensity.
+This is caused by factors such as age, gender, height, body weight, but also, for example, lifestyle or work intensity.

 We obtain energy from the food and beverages we consume by oxidizing macronutrients – carbohydrates, fats, proteins, but also alcohol.
 However, the amount of energy that each of these macronutrients provides varies:

 - Fats – 9 kcal (37 kJ) / g

 - Proteins – 4 kcal (17 kJ) / g